humio/humio2grafana/README.md

 * The Humio repo to query
 * The name of the event field in the returned events to extract the annotation text from

+Annotations are applied dashboard-wide, as Grafana doesn't yet support the option of doing Annotations for individual panels.

 Note that variables may be used in annotation queries.

 ## Installation & Usage of The Beta Branch